 How do I get help with Omnivox?

 If you have forgotten your Omnivox password, you must select a new one by clicking on “Forgot your password?”
 If you are not prompted to enter your security answers, or if you receive an error message, select “First time use?” then add your personal information (student number, permanent code, date of birth) and create a new password.
+If you have forgotten your permanent code, It can be found on your Marianopolis transcript, high school report card, Ministry of Education report card and Marianopolis ID card.
 If you still need help, contact Enrolment Services Clerk Angie King.

-Various forms of financial aid are available to Marianopolis students.
-Most students are informed of whether they will receive financial support in the spring, well before they must confirm if they will attend the College during the next fall semester.
-The Financial Aid Clerk is available to chat with students individually via MIO or Teams about their financial needs.
+The College provides various forms of financial aid, while helping students seek loans, bursaries and scholarships from the government and from other external sources.
+Most students are informed of whether they will receive financial aid in the spring, well before they must confirm if they will attend the College during the next fall semester.

 Information Technology Services